error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 2

-While the Rydberg formula itself arises from quantum mechanics, we show that its energy scale lies well within the structurally accessible range defined by segmented spacetime.
+While the Rydberg formula itself arises from quantum mechanics, we show that its energy scale lies well within the structurally accessible range defined by Segmented Spacetime.
 This suggests a structural reinterpretation of atomic binding energies, but does not replace the full quantum derivation.